Numerator/denominator indicators

 Description

-When entering the actual values for this type of indicator, the user will enter the 2 values (numerator and denominator) and LogAlto will calculate the percentage value for the indicator.
+When entering actual values for this type of indicator, the user enter the 2 values (numerator and denominator) and LogAlto calculates the percentage value of the indicator.

 Example

-The organization is conducting a training and wants at least 80% of women participants
+The organization is organizing a training course and wants at least 80% of women participants

 Indicator % of women trained